canonical/ubuntu-packaging-guide/docs/explanation/archive.rst

 :term:`binary packages <Binary Package>` (``.deb`` files) and :term:`source packages <Source Package>` (``.dsc`` files).
-On Ubuntu installations, the Ubuntu package archive is configured as the default source for the :term:`APT` :term:`Package Manager` to download and install packages from.
+On Ubuntu installations, the Ubuntu package archive is configured as the default source for the :term:`APT` package manager to download and install packages from.

 .. note::